 Pantanal Matogrossense National Park is located in Mato Grosso and Mato Grosso do Sul, Brazil.
 It has an area of 135,606 ha (335,090 acres) and belongs to the Pantanal biome.
 The National Park is also part of the Pantanal Conservation Area, a World Heritage Site.

 The Pantanal Biosphere Reserve encompasses both highlands and lowlands, from the large lakes on the border with Bolivia, flood plains, grasslands and highland cerrado in the Chapada dos Guimarães, Serra de Santa Bárbara and Urucum mountains, with summits of 1,000 m (3,280 ft) asl.

 Other notable ecosystems within the Pantanal Biosphere Reserve are the seasonally flooded Cerrado, highland grasslands, seasonally flooded grasslands, cerradão (forest-like cerrado), deciduous forests, gallery forests, Buriti palm stands, Amazon like-forest, Atlantic Forest influenced forest, Chaco and Chaco forest.

 There is a strong link between traditional rural human populations and the environment.
-More than 2,800,000 inhabitants (2001) live in the biosphere reserve.
+More than 2,800,000 inhabitants live within the Biosphere Reserve.
 Extensive cattle grazing has been practiced widely over most of the lowlands is the major economic activity.